renzbagaporo/libfx2/docs/getting_started.rst

 .. code-block:: sh

-  fx2tool -S firmware/bootloader/bootloader.ihex read_eeprom 0 7
+  fx2tool -B read_eeprom 0 7

 Load the Blinky example (a LED should be attached to PA0):